String Quintet (Bruckner): Intermezzo D minor

-Josef Hellmesberger, on whose initiative the creation of the string quintet went back, rejected the Scherzo originally intended by Bruckner and "demanded a new movement as a substitute for the Scherzo.
-Bruckner then composed a new piece - the Intermezzo completed on December 21, 1879 (WAB 113)."
-Its main motif consists of a swaying Ländler figure of the Second Violins in ¾-beat.
-The frequent occurrence of the key G flat major makes a more direct reference to the slow movement.
-In the implementation a transformation of the motives of the first part takes place.
-The artfully crafted work called Moderato was first published in 1913 and is sometimes used as an additional movement in performances by the string quintet.
-The world premiere took place on January 23, 1904 by the Rosé Quartet.
+Josef Hellmesberger, on whose initiative the string quintet was written, rejected the Scherzo originally intended by Bruckner and "demanded a new movement as a substitute for the Scherzo.
+Bruckner then composed a new piece – the Intermezzo, completed on December 21, 1879 (WAB 113)."
+Its principle theme consists of a lilting Ländler figure in 3/4 time, played the second violin.
+The frequent occurrence of the key of G-flat major makes direct reference to the slow movement.
+In the development section a transformation of the motifs of the first part takes place.
+The artfully crafted work, called Moderato, was first published in 1913 and is sometimes used as an additional movement in performances of the string quintet.
+The world premiere was given on January 23, 1904 by the Rosé Quartet.

 Stylistic position

 The string quintet in F major is Bruckner's most extensive and important chamber music work.
 The Austrian musicologist and Bruckner expert Leopold Nowak emphasizes: "It will continue to be called Bruckner's only composition for chamber music, because the string quartet of 1862 published in the complete edition in 1956, despite all its sterility in form and execution, is also a student work Bruckner himself certainly would only consider it as such."

 Occasionally the proximity of Bruckner's string quintet to the late quartets of Beethoven is emphasized.
-When Bruckner composed his quintet, however, he did not yet know the late quartets of Beethoven - at least according to the statement of the Bruckner researcher Max-Auer, who reports the following: "When Göllerich confessed to this performance [meaning the first performance on 17.11.1881] Bruckner that in the quintet he thinks he recognizes a direct continuation of Beethoven's last quartet, Bruckner, in his modesty, was startled by this comparison with his most revered master, and told him that he unfortunately did not know the last quartets of Beethoven.
+When Bruckner composed his quintet, however, he did not yet know the late quartets of Beethoven – at least according to the statement of the Bruckner researcher Max-Auer, who reports the following: "When Göllerich confessed to this performance [meaning the first performance on 17.11.1881] Bruckner that in the quintet he thinks he recognizes a direct continuation of Beethoven's last quartet, Bruckner, in his modesty, was startled by this comparison with his most revered master, and told him that he unfortunately did not know the last quartets of Beethoven.
 Göllerich then gave him the scores for the next Christmas."
 Ernst Kurth emphasizes:" As independent as the voices live in their counterpoint, the sense of sound and boundary blasting is missing, they seek more density, unification, and more. in no way merely harmonious fullness, but rather in the counterpoint to a total tension, which distinguishes them from their crisis-striving urge in Beethoven's last quartets.
-It is - in spite of many similarities - a different basic feeling, guided by symphonic unity, which is a lot different for Bruckner than for Beethoven."
+It is – in spite of many similarities – a different basic feeling, guided by symphonic unity, which is a lot different for Bruckner than for Beethoven."

 Dedication

-The work is "Sr. Royal.
-Dedication to the Duke Max Emanuel in Bavaria in deepest awe."
+The work is dedicated to "His Royal Higness, the Duke Max Emanuel in Bavaria in deepest reverence."
 Bruckner received a pin to thank the Bavarian Duke.
 The choice of a suitably high-ranking personality as dedicatee shows the importance that Bruckner attaches to his string quintet.
 The Bruckner researcher and organist Erwin Horn shows that Bruckner's "one step after the other in the upwardly open ranking" climbed with his dedications.
-Bruckner is thus - as far as meaning is concerned - his string quintet on the level of the symphonies.
+Bruckner is thus – as far as meaning is concerned – his string quintet on the level of the symphonies.